 The gravity of this moment cannot be overstated.
 Leaders should use this opportunity to limit out-of-control spending to avoid passing on the issue to future generations.

 Are you America's Top Small Business?
-We're looking for small businesses across the country that are driving economic growth and stimulating their local communities and economies.
-Learn more and apply now for this annual award and your chance to win $25,000!
+We're looking for small businesses nationwide that are driving economic growth and stimulating their local communities and economies.
+Apply now for this annual award and your chance to win $25,000!

 Spotlight on Small Business